-The Piping Inspection article provides you with information about the inspection of piping and piping testing in a construction site, as well as in operational plants.
+The Piping Inspection article provides you with information about the inspection of piping and piping testing in a construction site, as well as in operating plants.

 What is the definition of a pipe?